 LE CAPSULE WARDROBE

 Packing light enhances our travels more than just about anything.
 Currently, we each travel with one 30-liter backpack.
-We pack this way for practical reasons as much as philosophical ones—less "stuff" to worry about losing, misplacing or getting stolen means we have more energy to enjoy our experiences.
+We pack this way for practical reasons as much as philosophical ones—less "stuff" to worry about means we have more mental and physical to energy to devote to enjoying our experiences.
 A solid capsule wardrobe is an important part of traveling with less.

 The basic definition of a capsule wardrobe is: a compact wardrobe comprised of easily-coordinated, staple pieces—usually 30 items or less, including shoes, accessories and outerwear.